Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 If you are thinking of buying a chinchilla please read my Before you buy a Chinchilla page first for some of the realities of life with a chinchilla.

+Most of the standard cages sold in pet shops are too small for chinchillas and very expensive.
 Fluff started off in a standard Terenziani chinchilla cage.
-This cage which is two story and sold as a chinchilla cage but I think is more suitable for Rats and Degus - my degus have been living in it happily for many years with the mesh floors out.
-I prefer these cages to the standard galvanized mesh cages that they sell in places like Pets at Home and although some people say that you shouldn't use plastic coated mesh as the plastic gets chewed off it's not been a problem.
+This cage which is two story and sold as a chinchilla cage but I think is more suitable for Rats and Degus - my degus lived in it happily for many years with the mesh floors out although even they have a bigger cage now.
 As you can see from the picture below this cage really isn't big enough for her.
 Chinchillas kept in small cages like this may develop behavioral problems if not let out for long periods each day.
-It is however better to be in a smaller cage with plenty to play and lots of attention with than a large cage with nothing to do so if you cannot afford a large cage look at some of the ideas on the Environment Enrichment page.
+It is however better to be in a smaller cage with company, a wheel and plenty of toys and lots of attention with than a large cage alone and with nothing to do so if you cannot afford a large cage look at some of the ideas on the Environment Enrichment page.

 Fluff's Original Cage.
 Cramped Fluff.

-The cage as it started out and after many years of toy aquiring.
+The cage after many years of toy aquiring.

 The much-missed Fluff relaxing in her hammocky hammock.